PHSA’s Conflict of Interest (COI) declaration and management process provides oversight to researchers’ external relationships and interests.

 PHSA has a responsibility to our patients and the general public to ensure that no outside relationships appear to, or actually do, compromise the integrity of research.
 The PHSA COI Declaration ensures that researchers can be open and transparent with any interests that relate to their PHSA roles or research, and that they can work with their supervisor to manage any interests before an actual conflict exists.
 The objective is not to restrict research but to support it in an ethical and open way.

-PHSA’s annual COI declaration process applies to anyone who conducts research at or under the auspices of any of PHSA's hospitals, health centres, agencies, or their affiliated research institutes.
+PHSA’s annual COI declaration process applies to anyone who conducts research at or under the auspices of any of PHSA's hospitals, health centres, programs, or their affiliated research institutes.
 This also applies to: